gadget114514/fatfs-example/README.md

 ```
 % ./fmkfs
 ```
 the generated disk image is abc.dat.
+At first, it opens "abc.dat" and writes 512 bytes data with zero value SECTORCOUNT times.
+Then it call f_mkfs with super floppy and fat options.
 ```
 % ls abc.dat
 abc.dat